Mississippi Religious Freedom Restoration Act (RFRA)

 "Furthermore, there is no biblical basis that one person is any better than any other. ...
 In fact, the Bible states 'There is neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female; for you are all one in Christ Jesus' and that 'God is not one to show partiality' (Gal 3:28, Acts 10:34).
 Furthermore, the Federal Civil Rights Act of 1964, Title II, clearly prevents any discrimination based on race, color, religion or national origin in hotels, motels, restaurants, theaters, and all other public accommodations.
 Anyone who says this bill is about discrimination is not being honest, even deceptive, or they do not fully understand the intent of this bill.
 The days of denying the legality of a person's civil rights is over and should have never have happened in the first place."
 3

-Note that in his reference to the federal Civil Rights Act, he correctly implies that the Act does not prevent discrimination by "public accommodations" based on the sexual orientation or gender identity of their victims.
 Public accommodations are companies that provide goods and services to the general public.
-Thus, as far as the federal government is concerned, any public accommodation can discriminate against anyone in the LGBT community for any reason whatsoever.
+Thus, as far as the federal government is concerned, any retail store can discriminate against any potential customer in the LGBT community for any reason whatsoever, as long as its management has sincere religious beliefs that call for such discrimination.
+The Mississippi RFRA bill preserves such discrimination.

 The following information sources were used to prepare and update the above